foqc/gatsby-plugin-dev-community/README.md

 {
   resolve: "gatsby-plugin-dev-community",
   options: {
-    username: 'userDevCommunity'  // This is your username on Dev.to }
+    username: 'userDevCommunity',  // This is your username on Dev.to
+    perPage: '50', // Page size (the number of items to return per page 1 ...
+1000).
+By default is 30
+    page: '1' //Pagination page.
+By default is 1
+  }
 }
 ```